Explaining open data can be difficult. Not the meaning of open data:

 6. Say it’ll reduce workload

 Will this reduce workload?
-No, at least not immmediately.
+No, not immmediately.
 But eventually it will, as people use that process instead of FOI.
 It also helps to appreciate that many of the fears of open data are rarely valid, as the data is already available to the public via FOI.

 7. Do it anyway, and tell them